Tikun Olam

 Told me that Jews were

-just Negroes turned inside out
+just Negroes turned inside out (but not so politely)

 The nice kids